apache/apisix/docs/en/latest/admin-api.md

 [Routes](./terminology/route.md) match the client's request based on defined rules, loads and executes the corresponding [plugins](#plugin), and forwards the request to the specified [Upstream](#upstream).

 **Note**: When the Admin API is enabled, to avoid conflicts with your design API, use a different port for the Admin API.
-This can be set in your configuration file by changing the `port_admin` key.
+This can be set in your configuration file by changing the `admin_listen` key.

 ### Request Methods